Chocolateering in Wine Country

 You might find it odd that we recommend going to a farmers market for artisan chocolate, but SFBA farmers markets are generally very supportive of small, local chocolatiers and candy makers.
 For chocolatiers just starting out, farmers markets are a low-threshold way to get their wares into the hands of local chocolate lovers; and many chocolatiers keep selling at markets even after their businesses become successful.

-The Tuesday Petaluma Farmers Market has one chocolatier, but it’s one we know well and can recommend.
+The Tuesday Petaluma East Side Farmers Market has one chocolatier, but it’s one we know well and can recommend.

 Another place to find local artisan chocolate you might not have considered is local grocery stores and other retailers who support local business.
 Oliver’s Market is a local grocery chain that, depending on the store, carries Sonoma County-made chocolate.
 We found that selection varies by store, and can recommend one location that had several local chocolate options.